Corrib gas project: Tax

 Claims of a tax yield of some €1.7 billion over the life of the field have been made by the Irish government, based on data about the field's size and 2008 gas prices.
 Until 2007, the Irish Petroleum Licensing Terms imposed a flat 25% income tax on gas production revenues.
 In August 2007, the top rate of tax on the most profitable fields was increased to 40%.

 The new licensing terms called for changes to the tax imposed based upon fields' profit ratios (equal to the rate of profit less 25% divided by the accumulated level of capital investment).
 Where this ratio is greater than 4.5, an additional 15% tax was imposed, where it is between 3.0 and 4.5 an additional 10% was imposed and where the profit ratio is between 1.5 and 3.0, and additional 5% tax was added.
 Less profitable fields were not affected.

 Employment

 The construction of the pipeline and plant was expected by Shell's economic consultants, Goodbody Economic Consultants, to create 800 temporary jobs and boost the local Mayo economy by approximately €181 million.
 The plant was expected by Shell to employ approximately 55 workers when operational.

+During the project, over 1,100 staff were employed in construction, with over €320 million paid out in wages; the plant went on to employ 150 people.